Reynolds-number effects on the outer region of adverse-pressure-gradient turbulent boundary layers: Reynolds-number effect on the outer region of APG TBL

 Figure \ref{fig:4_3production} shows these three terms in a pre-multiplied form following \citet{marusic2010high}, so that equal areas under the graph represent equal integral contributions.
 In the case of LES-ZPG, the $Re_{\tau}$-trends are again consistent with the literature \citep{marusic2010high,mklee2019}, where increasing $Re_{\tau}$ increases the production of turbulent-kinetic-energy in the outer region.
 This can be associated with increasing production in the large scales, while variation in the small scale characteristics is negligible.
 In comparison to LES-ZPG, the production in the outer region of LES-APG is enhanced significantly, which is also well-known in the literature \citep{skaare1994turbulent,bobke2017history,pozuelo2022,gungor2022}.
 However, it is evident from figure \ref{fig:4_3production}(d) that the outer peak in -${\overline{{u}{w}}}^+$(${{\partial}U^+}/{{\partial}z^+}$) appears to be reducing with $Re_{\tau}$, opposite to the trend for LES-ZPG.
 While this observation was discussed in \citet{pozuelo2022}, here we can associate this decrease partly to the decrease in production of turbulence in the small scales with $Re_{\tau}$, represented by -${\overline{{u_{s}}{w_{s}}}}^+$(${{\partial}U^+}/{{\partial}z^+}$) in figure \ref{fig:4_3production}(f).
 This reduction in the turbulence production, thus, gives a physical explanation for the drop in ${\overline{u^2_{S}}}^+$ with increasing $Re_{\tau}$, in figure \ref{fig:4_2decomposition}(d).
 The fact that this decrease in ${\overline{u^2_{S}}}^+$ and -${\overline{{u_{s}}{w_{s}}}}^+$(${{\partial}U^+}/{{\partial}z^+}$) in the outer region is purely a $Re_{\tau}$-effect, and not an artefact of increasing $\overline{\beta}$ (table \ref{tab2}), has been confirmed in appendix 4.
-Similarly, we can argue that this decrease in small scale contributions isn't an artefact of mild changes in $\beta$ (table \ref{tab2}); the argument is based on the fact that the trend is consistent despite the contrasting variations in $\beta$, which slightly increases for 585 $\lesssim$ $Re_{\tau}$ $\lesssim$ 1020 and then very gradually reduces for greater $Re_{\tau}$.
+Similarly, we can argue that this decrease in small-scale contributions is not an artefact of mild changes in $\beta$; the argument is based on the fact that the trend is consistent despite the contrasting variations in $\beta$ (table \ref{tab2}), which slightly increases for 585 $\lesssim$ $Re_{\tau}$ $\lesssim$ 1020, is equal for ${Re_{\tau}}{\sim}$585 and 1508, after which it reduces for ${Re_{\tau}}{\sim}$1959.
 It is worth noting in the case of figure \ref{fig:4_3production} that the spectral decomposition of -${\overline{{u}{w}}}^+$(${{\partial}U^+}/{{\partial}z^+}$) also leads to two other terms, -${\overline{{u_{S}}{w_{L}}}}^+$(${{\partial}U^+}/{{\partial}z^+}$) and -${\overline{{u_{L}}{w_{S}}}}^+$(${{\partial}U^+}/{{\partial}z^+}$), which however are much smaller than the two main terms plotted in the figure (and are hence, neglected).